 One last tip before you start hanging your photos: use painter’s tape as a gauge between your photos.
 This is a simple, easy step that ensures consistent spacing between each photo.

 The last step is easy.
 You’ve already done the time-consuming tasks of choosing and printing your photos, then deciding on a layout and an arrangement.
 Now all that’s left is to hang them on the wall.
 Once you’re done, take a step back and admire your gorgeous new space.
 We’re confident guests will notice the next time they walk into the room.

 Gallery Wall Ideas — Time To Get Inspired!

 Now that we’ve finished discussing how to plan, create, and hang a beautiful gallery wall of your own, it’s time to let the inspiration start flowing.
 There’s no shortage of visual references and ideas on whatever you’re drawn toward.
-Let these next images be of some inspiration while you start thinking about your upcoming gallery wall.

 The Most Important Thing To Remember With A Gallery Wall